-One of the last things you want to get involved in as a youth sports volunteer is a legal dispute.
-Emails or phone calls over disagreements with parents can be a frustrating and time consuming experience for everyone involved.
+A legal dispute is one of the last things you want to get involved in as a youth sports volunteer.
+Emails or phone calls over disagreements with parents is a frustrating and time-consuming experience for everyone involved.

 But, you can make your life easier by including waivers in your registration forms.
 A waiver is simply an agreement between two parties that one party will "waive" legal rights.
 Waivers can help protect the athletes, volunteers, and organizations during your season.